Share on:

 • Upkeep – Check for damaged or missing tiles and repair or replace them as needed so the system remains effective.

-Complying with standards and installing tactile systems properly is imperative for both safety and creating an accessible environment.
+Complying with standards and installing tactile plates properly is imperative for both safety and creating an accessible environment.

 Tactile Warning Systems Offer Security for All